-This project is designed to assist Nassau County in the completion of its Resilient Planning Grant with the Florida Department of Environmental Protection.
-The assistance will be achieved by providing complete deliverables for each of the Resilient Planning Grant's tasks (except for Task 1).
+This project is designed to assist Nassau County in the completion of its second Resilient Planning Grant with the Florida Department of Environmental Protection.
+The assistance will be achieved by providing complete deliverables for each of the Resilient Planning Grant's tasks (except for the consultant selection element of Task 1).
 The tasks are intended to develop a thorough and reliable vulnerability assessment that will inform multiple long-range planning initiatives, including adaption to flooding caused by storm surge and sea level rise.
 Thoroughly documented deliverables for this project will ensure that the County can meet its DEP grant obligations and secure reimbursement for its work.